samoht/logarion/README.md

 ## Install

+This software is in alpha development stage, so install it if you know what you are doing.

 Make sure you have OCaml >= 4.03.
 All requirements are available for automatic installation via [OPAM](https://opam.ocaml.org/)

 	opam pin add logarion https://github.com/orbifx/logarion.git
 	opam install logarion

+## Configure

+The main configuration file is [logarion.toml](logarion.toml).
+For configurating the webserver, see _Web server_ section below.

 ## Running